-If you have a client who conducts two or more suspicious transactions, even if you are unable to identify the client, you have still entered a business relationship with that client.
-This is because suspicious transactions require you to take reasonable measures to identify the client (subject to the circumstances described in section 4.4), and so two or more of these transactions will trigger a business relationship.
+If you have a client without an account who conducts two or more suspicious transactions, you still enter into a business relationship with that client, even if you are unable to ascertain the identity of that client.
+This is because suspicious transactions require you to take reasonable measures to ascertain the identity of the client (subject to the circumstances described in section 4.4), and so two or more of these transactions will trigger a business relationship.
 You must treat this business relationship as high-risk, and undertake more frequent ongoing monitoring and updating of client identification information, as well as any other appropriate enhanced measures (see examples under "Ongoing monitoring" below).

 A business relationship is established when two transactions that require you to ascertain the identity of your client occur within a maximum of five years from one another.
-If a period of five years passes from the last transaction that required you to ascertain the identity of your client, the business relationship with that client ceases.
+If a period of five years passes from the last transaction that required you to ascertain the identity of your client, the business relationship with that client ceases in the case of non-account-based business relationships.
+In the case of clients who hold an account, the business relationship ceases five years after the client closes that account.